keanutaufan/cpp-dsa/DataStructure/Queue/README.md

 ### Node

-Because the queue will be implemented using a linked list, the queue will need to have some kind of node with link to store the data and link to the next node.
+Because the queue will be implemented using a linked list, the queue will need some kind of node with link to store the data and link to the next node.
 The node will be implemented as a template struct, which will allow the user to use the deque with any data type.
 The node itself will be defined as a private member within the deque class to prevent the user from accessing the node directly.